Topl/protobuf-specs/README.md

 This repo can be consumed using Sonatype s01 releases.
 Here is how:

-- Each time a tag is created, it produces an artifact: releases: [releases](https://s01.oss.sonatype.org/content/repositories/snapshots/co/topl/protobuf-fs2_2.13/)
+- Each time a tag is pushed, it produces an artifact: releases: [releases](https://s01.oss.sonatype.org/content/repositories/snapshots/co/topl/protobuf-fs2_2.13/)
-- Each time a coomit on main branch is created, it produces a snapshot artifact: [snapshots](https://s01.oss.sonatype.org/content/repositories/snapshots/co/topl/protobuf-fs2_2.13/)
+- Each time a commit is pushed, it produces a snapshot artifact: [snapshots](https://s01.oss.sonatype.org/content/repositories/snapshots/co/topl/protobuf-fs2_2.13/)

 Add Sonatype to the resolvers list in build.sbt.
 It should look like this: